 10. Disclosure of photo card information to prescribed persons

+(1) In this regulation —

+APS employee has the meaning given in the Public Service Act 1999 (Commonwealth) section 7.

-For the purposes of the definition of prescribed person in section 14(1), the following persons are prescribed —
+(2) For the purposes of the definition of prescribed person in section 14(1), the following persons are prescribed —

 (a) the Commissioner of Police;

-(b) the Commissioner, as defined in the Corruption, Crime and Misconduct Act 2003 section 3(1);
+(b) the Commissioner, as defined in the Corruption, Crime and Misconduct Act 2003 section 3(1), or another officer of the Commission, as defined in that section, nominated by the Commissioner to the CEO;

-(c) the Commissioner, as defined in the Australian Federal Police Act 1979 (Commonwealth) section 4(1);
+(c) the Commissioner, as defined in the Australian Federal Police Act 1979 (Commonwealth) section 4(1), or an AFP employee, as defined in that section, nominated by the Commissioner to the CEO;

-(d) the Commissioner, as defined in the Police Act 1990 (New South Wales) section 3(1);

-(e) the Commissioner, as defined in the Police Act 1998 (South Australia) section 3;

-(f) the Commissioner, as defined in the Police Administration Act (Northern Territory) section 4(1);

-(g) the Chief Commissioner of Police appointed under the Police Regulation Act 1958 (Victoria) section 4(1);
+(d) the Australian Border Force Commissioner appointed under the Australian Border Force Act 2015 (Commonwealth) section 11(1) (ABF Commissioner), or an Immigration and Border Protection worker, as defined in section 4(1) of that Act, nominated by the ABF Commissioner to the CEO;